 Studio Art Courses: Student Learning Objectives

-- Connect artistic practice to historical and contemporary works and research.
+- Connect a diversity of artistic practices to historical and contemporary works and research.

 II.
 CRITICAL THINKING

-- Create a portfolio that meets disciplinary standards and practices.
+- Create a portfolio that meets current disciplinary standards and practices.

-- Communicate art research and production using appropriate language, documentation, writing, or installation.
+- Present one’s works using appropriate language, documentation, writing, or installation methods.

 Art History Courses: Student Learning Objectives